-Stenting is the preferred form of repairing a coarctation but not every situation is suited to this procedure.
-There are three possible outcomes after a coarctation repair—and only one of those is a good one.
-In this video from our Echo Masterclass—Adult Congenital Heart Disease, you'll learn about what can go wrong after a coarctation repair, how to evaluate a repair long after it's been done, and important things to keep in mind.
+Stenting is the preferred form of repairing a coarctation, but not every situation is suited to this procedure.
+There are three possible outcomes after a coarctation repair—and only one of these is a good one!
+In this video, from our Echo Masterclass: Adult Congenital Heart Disease course, you'll learn about what can go wrong after a coarctation repair, how to evaluate a repair long after it's been done, and the important things to keep in mind.

 Flustered at the thought of performing an adult congenital echo?
-Don’t be.
-In our Echo Masterclass—Adult Congenital Heart Disease course, you’ll learn about the lesions associated with common types of defects as well as common surgical repair complications.
-Explore the hemodynamics of intracardiac defects, master key assessment strategies such as the sequential segmental approach, and know what to leave out of the echo report.
+Don’t be!
+In our Echo Masterclass: Adult Congenital Heart Disease course, you’ll learn about the lesions associated with common types of defects, as well as the common surgical repair complications.
+Explore the hemodynamics of intracardiac defects, master key assessment strategies (such as the sequential segmental approach), and know what to leave out of the echo report.

 Get a FREE TRIAL ACCOUNT and start Chapter 1 now!

 [00:00:00] We've already learned how to diagnose coarctation of the aorta, so now let's talk about how it is repaired.
 Let's start with this aortic arch with a tight coarctation.
 It causes pressure to build up in the brain and the heart and results in reduced blood flow down to the gut and the legs.
 That's not good so how do we fix this problem?
 Here's a real case of a patient with a very narrow coarctation.
 It's a pretty discrete or focal narrowing, so it can be opened up with a stent.
 This particular patient